-Application of low-voltage electrical pulses to nervous system through the skin may change pain perception as per the Gate-Control Theory whereby high-frequency stimulation of non-nociceptors or axons interferes with relay of pain sensations to higher brain centres.
-TENS may also be effective via natural opiates from the pituitary gland (beta-endorphins) and spinal cord (enkephalins) released by low-frequency stimulation of sensory nerves.
+Application of low-voltage electrical pulses to nervous system through the skin may change pain perception as per the Gate-Control Theory whereby high-frequency stimulation of nonnociceptors or A-beta axons interferes with relay of pain sensations to higher brain centres.
+TENS may also be effective via natural opiates from the pituitary gland (beta-endorphins) and spinal cord (enkephalins) released by low-frequency stimulation of A-delta sensory nerves.